DataCampDS/scmark-classification-sugengmonier/README.md

 While this represents an improvement over the baseline, the Random Forest still struggled with the high dimensionality of gene expression features.

-# Exploration of Alternative Models
+Exploration of Alternative Models

-To address the limitations of the Random Forest, each team member implemented an alternative classifier:
+To address the limitations of the Random Forest, each team member implemented an alternative classifier and evaluated its performance using balanced accuracy.

-Hangwei: XGBoost classifier
+Hangwei: Logistic Regression and XGBoost

-Ketong: Logistic Regression classifier
+Logistic Regression:

-Louis: Random Forest classifier

-All three alternative models achieved better test accuracy compared to the optimized Random Forest, suggesting that they may be more suitable for high-dimensional single-cell classification.
+Train balanced accuracy: 0.868

+Test balanced accuracy: 0.730

+XGBoost:

+Train balanced accuracy: 1.000

+Test balanced accuracy: 0.791

+Ketong: LightGBM combined with high-variance gene selection

+Train accuracy: 0.960

+Test accuracy: 0.740

+Louis: TruncatedSVD for dimensionality reduction followed by a Bagging classifier

+Train accuracy: 0.985

+Test accuracy: 0.741

+Overall, all three alternative approaches outperformed the optimized Random Forest on the test set.
+This suggests that models using gradient boosting, dimensionality reduction, or simpler linear structures may generalize better to high-dimensional single-cell RNAseq data